 We are knee deep in the $100 Room Challenge!
 I am so excited to be partnered up with some amazing DIY’ers to complete one room for under $100.
 Erin over at Lemons, Lavender and Laundry started this challenge and it is so much fun to participate in.
-She was even on TV this week on the Jason Show, a local show for the Minneapolis area.
-Well, lets get to the challenge and see the laundry room, week 2.
+Well, lets get to the challenge and see the laundry room, week 2 where I added shiplap walls.

 *This post contains affiliate links.